Alex-Horlock/MeetingBookingSystem/README.md

 # Review

-This was the first API I've ever made so it was a bit of a learning curve, I am still a little unsure about some of the best practice in ASP.Net but I feel I made some good general decisions and have produced a robust demonstration which fulfills all the requirements.
+This was the first web API I've made so it was a bit of a learning curve, I am still a little unsure about some of the best practice in ASP.Net but I feel I made some good general decisions and have produced a robust demonstration which fulfills all the requirements.